 As our economy grows, the vast majority of new jobs require education beyond a high school diploma—but fewer than half of North Carolinians ages 25-44 have a high-quality postsecondary degree or credential.
-And North Carolinians from economically disadvantaged backgrounds are disproportionately affected: far fewer earn postsecondary credentials than students with greater economic stability.
+And North Carolinians from economically disadvantaged backgrounds are disproportionately affected; far fewer earn postsecondary credentials than students with greater economic stability.
+The attainment rate also varies—sometimes significantly so—by race and ethnicity.
+While Asian and white residents consistently outpace the state attainment average, Black, Hispanic, and Native residents consistently fall below that average.

 need more hire-able workers